svenvc/UTF8String/README.md

 There is a real cost associated with encoding and decoding, especially with a variable length encoding such as UTF8.

 So one might ask the question: could we not use UTF8 as the internal representation of Strings.
-Some other programming languages, most notably Swift, took this road year ago.
+Some other programming languages, most notably Swift, took this road years ago.

 ## Implementation

 UTF8String is concept / prototype alternative String implementation for Pharo using a variable length UTF8 encoded internal representation to explore this idea.
-Furthermore UTF8String is readonly.
+Furthermore UTF8String is readonly (no #at:put:).

 The main problem with UTF8 is that it is a variable length encoding, with Characters being encoded using 1 to 4 bytes.
 This means two things: indexing is much harder, as it basically comes down to a linear scan